tytydraco/yessleep/out/I_found_a_disturbing_tape_that_my_wife_and_her_exhusband_filmed_on_their_wedding_night.md

 My name’s José, and I (49m) have been married to Kelly (42f) for 6 years.
-We met at Mexico City International Airport in 2014 — both of us were waiting in a bar for a late-night long-haul to London.
-She quickly clocked my black epaulettes, each bearing four yellow stripes, then swivelled in her barstool to smile at me.
+We met at Mexico City International Airport in 2014 — both of us were waiting in a restaurant for a late-night long-haul to London.
+The pretty stranger quickly clocked my black epaulettes, each bearing four yellow stripes, then swivelled in her barstool to smile at me.
 It was an unconvincing smile.
 I remember that.
 She looked like she’d been crying.

 And I also remember her asking, “Are you flying somewhere far, far away?”

-When I revealed my destination, this pretty stranger laughed and said that she would be on my flight.
-I don’t remember much of what I said, truth be told, but I quipped about her not needing to worry because I’d just read Flying for Dummies.
-I know.
-I’m not the first captain to make that joke.
+When I revealed my destination, Kelly smiled and said that she would be on my flight.
+I don’t remember much of my response, truth be told, but I quipped about her being in safe hands because I’d just read Flying for Dummies.
+And Kelly laughed politely as if it were the first time she’d heard that joke.

-In all honesty, as scummy as it seems, I wanted to impress this heartbroken wife.
+In all honesty, as scummy as it seems, I wanted to impress her.
 She captivated me.
 After all of these years, I still remember every last thing she said.
-On the other hand, *my* words and feelings are fuzzy memories.
-Have been from the get-go.
-My mother used to say Kelly had put a spell on me.
+Oddly, however, I only have fuzzy memories of my own words.
+My mother used to tease that Kelly had put a spell on me.

 Anyway, without being prompted, the sullen woman told me her story.
-That she was enjoying a honeymoon in Mexico, but she’d booked an early return flight home.
-Kelly explained that her husband, Michael, wasn’t the person he’d purported to be.
+That she'd booked an early flight home in the middle of her honeymoon because her husband, Michael, wasn’t the person he’d purported to be.
 He was an abuser.
 A liar.

 “And he’s making me tell lies too,” she said.
 “He emptied me.”

-That bizarre and unsettling choice of words would ring in my head for the next 10 years.
-And only one day ago, after I found and watched that cursed tape, did I *finally* understand what Kelly meant.
-I think, at that airport bar a decade ago, she might’ve been warning me to stay away from her.
+That bizarre and unsettling choice of words would ring in my head for the next decade.
+And only yesterday, after finding and watching that cursed tape, did I *finally* understand what Kelly meant.
+I think, 10 years ago, she might’ve been warning me to stay away from her.
 I think that’d been a glimpse of the real Kelly.

 But I’m not making sense.
 Let me explain.

-It could’ve ended at the end of that conversation.
+Everything could’ve ended with that conversation.
 We could’ve parted ways.
 I wish we had.
 But I was compelled to see Kelly again.
 I know that’s awful.
 It’s not a habit of mine — falling for a married woman.
 I just felt something indescribable.
-Something I now realise may not have been love at all.
+Something I now realise may not have been butterflies at all.

-I spent a week in London before the return flight to Mexico, so I frequently met up with Kelly at her hotel to check that she was okay.
-She was too frightened to return to her hometown in Cambridge, as she believed that Michael would find her.
-Kelly ignored my pleas to report everything to the police, which seemed strange even at the time.
+I had a week in London before the return flight to Mexico.
+During those seven wonderful days, I frequently met up with Kelly at her hotel.
+Said that I had to 'check on her'.
+She was too frightened to return to her hometown in Cambridge, as she believed that Michael would be waiting for her.
+And she ignored my pleas to report everything to the police, which, I'll admit, seemed strange even at the time.

-To cut a long story short, we quickly formed a bond, and things didn’t end when I returned to Mexico.
+We quickly formed a bond, and things didn’t end when I returned to Mexico.
 I visited Kelly every time I flew to England.
-She moved to Brighton, so I took the train to see her, depending on where I landed.
-I once took a short-haul flight from Paris to London just to see her.
+After she moved to Brighton, a month later, I started taking the train to her new apartment.
+Believe it or not, I once took a short-haul flight from Paris to London just to see her.

 A year later, when our relationship inevitably became something more, I’d already made the decision: I wanted to move to England to be with her.
 I’d been training to become an airport technician, and I secured a job at Heathrow in late 2015.
 By early 2017, Kelly and I had bought a house together.
 In 2018, we got married.